mulesoft/template-wday2snow-workerservicerequest-migration/README.md

 2. one service request for setting up a computer

 As implemented, this Anypoint Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
-The batch job is divided in Input, Process and On Complete stages.
+The batch job is divided into Input, Process and On Complete stages.
-During the Input stage the Anypoint Template will go to the Workday and query all the existing active workers that match the filter criteria.
+During the Input stage the Anypoint Template will query Workday for all the existing active workers that match the filtering criteria.
 The criteria is based on manipulations starting from the given date.
 The Process stage will create new service request assigned to the concrete item - desk or computer in Service Now for each worker.
 Finally, during the On Complete stage the Anypoint Template will print output statistics data into the console and send a notification email with the result of the batch execution.